arungudelli/python.shiksha/content/fr/tips/check-substring-in-string_python.md

 ---
 title: "5 Python methods to check if a substring exists in a Given string"
-description: "Different methods of checking for a substring inside a string in python."
+description: "Different methods of checking for a substring inside a string in Python."
 date: "2021-07-19T04:15:05+09:00"
 draft: true
 link: "Substring Check"
 author: "dmohanty"
 ---

-In this article, we will briefly discuss about the **different python methods that we can use to check if a substring is present inside a string** along with some shortcuts that can make our coding efficient.
+In this article, we will briefly discuss about the **different Python methods that we can use to check if a substring is present inside a string** along with some shortcuts that can make our coding efficient.

 ## Overview of Strings in Python

 **Strings** are an array of Unicode characters occupying a storage of few bytes.

-If you come from a different language, there are high chances of your interaction with the `char` keyword, but in python there is no such `char` keyword and thus we can say that a single letter inside quotation marks in python is a string with length 1.
+If you come from a different language, there are high chances of your interaction with the `char` keyword, but in Python there is no such `char` keyword and thus we can say that a single letter inside quotation marks in Python is a string with length 1.

 Strings behave the same way as like arrays and thus can be accessed by using the `[]` operator.

 A substring is a sequence of Unicode characters within a string.

-Examples of Strings in python:
+Examples of Strings in Python:
 ```
-‘python’ , ‘coding’ , ‘py’ , ‘d’ , ‘xyz’ , ‘Python is a good language’
+‘Python’ , ‘coding’ , ‘py’ , ‘d’ , ‘xyz’ , ‘Python is a good language’
 ```

 ## Different Substring Check methods in Python

-Let's start exploring the various python methods starting with the powerful and most common `in` operator.
+Let's start exploring the various Python methods starting with the powerful and most common `in` operator.

 ## Using the in operator

-The `in` operator is one of the fastest and most generic method adopted by python programmers as they know the power of the `in` operator and its value in python.
+The `in` operator is one of the fastest and most generic method adopted by Python programmers as they know the power of the `in` operator and its value in Python.

 The `in` operator evaluates the presence of a substring inside a string and return a **boolean** value accordingly.